Plot: A collection of animated shorts set up as a visualization of classical music ranging from abstract to linear stories.

 The Sorcerer’s Apprentice by Paul Dukas

 I find it odd that Disney didn’t vi to put this segment near the end.
 I mean, it’s featured on all of the box art, you’d think they’d save what is seeming like the grand-ish finale for last, but I guess third is fine too.
 Maybe this placement was intentional to help sate the impatient children who wanted to see Mickey.
 Then again, The Sorcerer’s Apprentice short was created specifically because Mickey’s popularity was dwindling.
-Damn and that would’ve given Oswald the Rabbit the perfect opportunity to take back his limelight.

 The Sorcerer’s Apprentice is by far the most well-remembered segment of Fantasia, outside of Night on Bald Mountain.
 It’s the origin of Mickey’s other most well-known outfit of the red robe with pointy blue and white-starred hat.